sympy/sympy-live/README.rst

 code and visualization of output, and a server part which evaluates the requested source code.
-Note that this shell is not scalable and it uses only one instance on GAE, thus all evaluation requests are queued and it make take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).
+Note that this shell is not scalable and it uses only one instance on GAE, thus all evaluation requests are queued and it may take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).

 Google App Engine has intrinsic 30 second request handling limit, so each